TrashGuyAnimations/TrashGuy/README.rst

     user_input = message.text.split()  # input from a given message

+    # specifying keyword telegram properly formats the frames for viewing on telegram
     trash_animation = TrashGuy(user_input, telegram=True).animate()
     for frame in trash_animation:
-        asyncio.sleep(0.3)  # external library for sleeping between frames formatted = f'`{frame}`'  # backticks necessary for monospacing the animation await event.edit(formatted)  # plays back the animation frame by frame in real time
+        asyncio.sleep(0.3)  # external library for sleeping between frames await event.edit(frame)  # plays back the animation frame by frame in real time

 Like what you see?
 -----------------